ufk01/backend-live-weather/README.md

 ## Additional Notes

-- To ensure all dependencies are loaded, run the `./mvnw clean install` command in the root directory of the project.
+- To ensure all dependencies are loaded, run `./mvnw clean install` in the root directory of the project.
-- Make sure the configuration files are set up correctly.
-Running `mvn clean install` from the root will also clean and install the submodules in one go.
+- Ensure that the configuration files are set up correctly.
+Running `mvn clean install` from the root directory will also clean and install the submodules.